codeceptjs/CodeceptJS/docs/angular.md

 ### Introduction

-One goal of CodeceptJS in diversified world of JavaScript testing libraries is to create unified high level API for end-to-end testing, powered by differnet backends.
+CodeceptJS is an acceptance testing framework.In diversified world of JavaScript testing libraries it aims to create a unified high level API for end-to-end testing, powered by differnet backends.
-CodeceptJS allows you to write a test and switch in config execution drivers: will it be wedriverio, selenium-webdriver, or protractor.
+CodeceptJS allows you to write a test and switch in config execution drivers: will it be *wedriverio*, *selenium-webdriver*, or *protractor* depends on you.
-This way you won't be bound to implementation, and your acceptance tests will work no matter of framework running behind them.
+This way you aren't be bound to implementation, and your acceptance tests will work no matter of framework running them.

 As you know, [Protractor](http://www.protractortest.org/#/) is an official tool for testing AngularJS applications.
-CodeceptJS should not be considerend as alternative to Protractor, but a testing framework utilizing this powerful library.
+CodeceptJS should not be considerend as alternative to Protractor but a testing framework utilizing this powerful library.

 ![](http://codecept.io/images/angular-protractor.png)